department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 3. Check your [screensharing setup] and share permissions for participants.
 4. When the participant is ready, begin the session with the following intro*

+## Observer instructions:
+ Before the session starts, here are some guidelines:
+1. You may change your video conference display name to be just your first or preferred name.
+We encourage you **not** to change your name to “observer.”
+2. Sign into the session with your microphone muted.
+3. If you aren’t admitted directly:  Wait in the MS Teams waiting room while the moderator begins the session - If the participant approves your presence, as in the majority of cases, the moderator will soon admit observers into the session - If there are issues, the moderator should be in contact via Slack.
+4. At the moderator’s prompt, unmute your camera and microphone and briefly introduce yourself with:  Your first or preferred name - Your role with VA.gov.
+5. When that’s done: - Mute your microphone - Turn off your camera.
+6. Confine all messaging to the Slack Voicebot_test1_feedbackchannel thread for the session: - Don’t message within the video conference app - Don’t expect the moderator to interact with you.
+7. Notetaker: friendly reminder to take notes that are as close to verbatim as possible.
+Octo Introduction.
+[TIME]

 ## Intro - 5 minutes

+Intro- 5 Min [0:00]

+TECH REP: SHARE PPT IN presentation mode – welcome slide
-Thanks for joining us today!
-My name is [NAME] and [NOTETAKER NAME] is taking notes.
-I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
-But before we get to them...
+•	Thanks for joining us today!
+My name is [NAME] and I have two other colleagues on the call, (NAME) will be our tech support today and [NOTETAKER NAME] is taking notes.
+I also have a couple other colleagues in the MS Teams waiting room who would like to observe and take notes.

-Today we're going to talk about [description of your project].
+•	Perigean did ask for your consent to allow observers, but I want to be sure that this is alright before we get going.
+Are you okay with a couple of additional observers during this session?
+o	If no: Use Slack to kindly ask the observers to leave the MS Teams call. o	If yes: Admit observers. o	Thank you for that.
+I’m now going to ask each person on the line to introduce themselves and their position on the VA Voicebot project. o	Facilitator asks each observer/notetaker to give a brief, camera-on, introduction, like their first name and position with the VA Voicebot project.
+(This is meant to humanize the interaction of observation for the participant)] o	Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth

+[TECH REP: Change to slide 3 Voicebot simple description]

+Our goal for today is to gather feedback on a prototype Voicebot for telephone interaction with the VA.
+This Voicebot uses natural language understanding & voice interaction technology.
+This is similar to what you might find from smart speakers - like Amazon Alexa, Apple’s Siri and Google’s Hey Google – which analyze someone’s speech and what they are asking when it interacts with them.
+We are working on this technology to improve the experience of contacting the VA about topics related to veteran disability, compensation claim status, and understanding the PACT Act.

 Before we start, a few things I want to mention:

-This entire session should take about [time].
+•	This entire session should take about 1 hour.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+The agenda begins with some warm-up questions.
+Next, we will engage with the Voicebot during three different tasks.
+And finally, I will close with a few follow up questions, and allow some additional time for you to ask us any questions that you may have.
+•	[IF APPROPRIATE:] You'll be interacting with a prototype.
+This is a demo tool that may not function exactly the way you expect.
+Since it's a demo, none of your actions will affect your actual VA information or benefits.
-In this session, we want to hear your honest opinions.
+•	In this session, we want to hear your honest opinions.
 We are not testing your ability.
-We just want to improve these tools to better meet Veteran's needs.
+We just want to improve this prototype to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
-[IF APPROPRIATE:] You'll be interacting with a prototypes and a demo tool.
-This is a demo tool that may not function exactly the way you expect.
-Some areas of the prototype will be clickable, and some will not.
-Since it's a demo, none of your actions will affect your actual VA information or benefits.
+It is important to remember that there are no right or wrong answers.
+We are here to learn from you and really try to understand your experience and what you would like from a Voicebot in the future.
+So please do not feel that you need to hold anything back.
+We want to hear everything!
-If for any reason and at any time you want to stop the session, please let me know.
+•	If for any reason and at any time you want to stop the session, please let me know.
-Perigean did ask for your consent to allow observers, but I want to be sure before we get going.
-Are you okay with a couple of additional observers during this session?
-If no: Use Slack to kindly ask the observers to leave the Zoom.
-If yes: Admit observers.
-Then, ask the notetaker and observers to give a brief, camera-on, introduction, like their first name and position with VA.gov.
-(This is meant to humanize the interaction of observation for the participant)
-Once complete ask notetaker and observers to turn off their cameras for remainder of the session to save bandwidth Are you comfortable if I record my screen and audio as we talk today?
+•	Are you comfortable if I record my screen and audio as we talk today?
 We use the recordings to confirm that we have captured your opinions accurately.
-The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
+The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly they will be kept anonymous.
-If yes: Once I start recording, I am going to confirm that you are ok with me recording this session once more.
+o	If yes: Once I start recording, I am going to confirm that you are ok with me recording this session once more.
-Start recording.
+[TECH REP: Start recording.

-I have started recording.
+•	I have started recording.
 I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?
-Warm-up Questions (Optional) - X minutes
+Your heading...

+Do you have any questions at this point?

+Warm-Up Questions [Time]:

-Before we look at the website, let’s start with a few warm-up questions.
+"Let’s start with a few warm-up questions."

-Background info about the participant should have been provided by Coordinator already, so use this time to ask any other questions that you feel will help with the session.
-This warm-up is not required
+1. What is your understanding of a Voice assistant?
+2. Do you feel as though voice assistants are effective at helping answer your questions?
+3. When you were given a choice to interact with a voice assistant during a call, have you accepted or declined the interaction?
+4. How would you rate your feelings of voice assistants?
+Strongly dislike, dislike, neither dislike or like, like, strongly like voice assistants (1=strongly dislike, 5= strongly like)
+5. Have you ever encountered issues with a voice assistant misunderstanding you?
+Have your ever encountered issues with a voice assistant on the phone?
+6.	if you were initially calling to speak to a live agent, what if anything, would prompt you to choose to talk to a Voicebot?

 ## First Task: [TASK NAME] - X minutes
 Step 1